The following membership guidelines maintain the highest standards of musicianship, performance artistry, and personal discipline:

 - Acceptance of membership in NPAS implies a commitment to participate in all scheduled concerts unless personal circumstances prevent your participation.

 - Be present at every rehearsal.
 Missing singers are a problem to a choral ensemble.
 Even when an absence is prearranged, the group chemistry is changed and you are missed.
 Part of the ensembles job is to work on their blending of voices, vowels, and intonation.
 When one member is absent it changes the entire dynamic of those efforts.

-- Members may not miss more than three of the scheduled Monday evening rehearsals (prior to the first dress rehearsal) in order to perform in upcoming concerts.
+- Members may not miss more than three of the scheduled Monday evening rehearsals (prior to the first dress rehearsal)and still perform in the concert.

 - A sign-in sheet is prepared for each concert program and includes all scheduled rehearsals and performances.
 Please initial in the box by your name for each rehearsal date.
 No one can initial for someone else.
 The music director will speak to you if you miss two rehearsals.

-- Any exceptions to these guidelines must be approved by the conductor.
+- Any exceptions to these guidelines must be approved by the director and assistant director.

 - Each NPAS member is not only a singer, but also a financial supporter.

 - Payments must be made to the Treasurer.
 Cash must be in an envelope with the member’s name on the outside of the envelope.

 - Total dues must be paid in full by the dress rehearsal for the first season concert.